coq-community/manifesto/CONTRIBUTING.md

 Always feel free to [open a meta-issue][meta] or a pull request to propose some improvements, discuss some policies, etc.

+Opening a pull request on this meta-project implies that you accept to put your contribution under the CC0 license: see [`LICENSE.md`](LICENSE.md).

 [move_project]: https://github.com/coq-community/manifesto/issues/new?template=move_project.md
 [change_maintainer]: https://github.com/coq-community/manifesto/issues/new?template=change_maintainer.md
 [meta]: https://github.com/coq-community/manifesto/issues/new?template=meta.md